xonq/mycotools/mycotools/README.md

 ## 3) Install MycoDB
 #### OSC
-Many of my scripts interface with [mycotools databases](https://gitlab.com/xonq/mycodb/-/blob/master/README.md).
+Many of my scripts interface with [MycoDBs](https://gitlab.com/xonq/mycodb/-/blob/master/README.md).
 If you are using the Ohio Supercomputer and have access to PAS1046, then simply append these commands to your `~/.bash_profile` in your OSC home folder.
 ```
 export MYCODB=/fs/project/PAS1046/databases/konkel 	# database
 export MYCOFNA=$MYCODB/assembly/ 	# database assemblies